Ms-Suhan/Video-streaming-backend/readme.md

   - **Cloud Hosting:** Utilize platforms like Heroku or AWS to host the Node.js server and potentially configure a Content Delivery Network (CDN) for efficient video delivery.
   - **Static Hosting:** For a simpler application, consider static hosting services like Netlify or Vercel for the React.js frontend.

-  This section provides a high-level overview of developing a video streaming application using FFmpeg, Node.js, Express.js, React.js, and Video.js.
+  This section provides a high-level overview of developing a video streaming application using FFmpeg, Node.js, Express.js, React.js, and Video.

 ---

 # Live Streaming